Deuteronomy

 #2 The Festival Tithe (Deuteronomy 14:22-27)

-This festival tithe is calculated after the first tithe had been given.
+This festival tithe is calculated after the first tithe has been given.
 Generally, this tithe was for bringing to Jerusalem (later designated see 26:2) and for the family and others to use during their festivals.
-Money could be exchanged for anything even wine or strong drink.
+Money could be exchanged for anything, even wine or strong drink.
 It is not clear whether the livestock saved could be used as offerings, but the passage below does remind us that they could use it for anything.

 "And you may spend the money for whatever your heart desires, for oxen, or sheep, or wine, or strong drink, or whatever your heart desires; and there you shall eat in the presence of the LORD your God and rejoice, you and your household.
 "Also you shall not neglect the Levite who is in your town, for he has no portion or inheritance among you" (Deuteronomy 14:26-27).